dustywind/bachelor-thesis/impl/source/vector_df.rst

 The documentfrequency-vector is a vector containing the documentfrequency of all terms in every document.

-.. automodule:: .documentfrequency
+.. automodule:: recommender.vector.documentfrequency
    :members:

+.. py:currentmodule:: recommender.vector.documentfrequency

 DocumentFrequencyVectorCreator
 ==============================

-.. autoclass:: .DocumentFrequencyVectorCreator
+.. autoclass:: DocumentFrequencyVectorCreator
     :exclude-members: __weakref__
     :inherited-members:
     :members: